mblunier/betgame/brasil2014/README.txt

   /update_remote
 	Updates all team & player points according to the match results stored on the configured result server (default: 'wm2014.rolotec.ch').
+Calling this function regularly or at least after every match suffices to keep the local instance up to date.

 Settings